nattatorn-dev/imdone/README.md

 # Apollo & Redux Example

-This app is based Next.js with apollo-redux, includes features like login/register, upload, using react-bootstrap as UI.
+This app is based Next.js with apollo-redux

 ## Features